 Café Kitsuné is slightly overrated for locals, but it’s still a great place to snap a few Instagram photos and a beautiful place to take a café pause in the middle of Palais Royal.
 Note: there’s no indoor seating, just tables, and chairs in the garden.

 I had the pleasure of stopping Treize Bakery before they relocated to a larger space by Jardin du Luxembourg—the smell of their homemade American Southern-style biscuits is intoxicating.

-If you’re looking for a modern Parisian bistro, I would recommend Café Charlot in Le Marais.
-Great people watching spot to feel almost like a Parisian.
+If you’re looking for a modern Parisian bistro, I would recommend Café Charlot in Le Marais, a great people-watching spot to feel almost like a Parisian.

 For those with dietary restrictions or want clean eating— gluten-free and organic—Café Pinson is your spot.

-For the most part, I actually cook at the apartment whenever I’m in Paris, so I’m a bit limited on my restaurant recommendations.
+For the most part, I actually cook at the apartment whenever I’m in Paris, so I’m a bit limited in my restaurant recommendations.

-Au Pied de Cochon is the traditional French restaurant take any first-timer in Paris—the place is open 24 hours, 7 days a week.
+Au Pied de Cochon is a traditional French restaurant perfect for any first-timer in Paris—the place is open 24 hours, 7 days a week.